 Bodycote's human rights policy is consistent with the Universal Declaration of Human Rights and the UN Global Compact's ten principles.

-We prohibit forced, compulsory and underage labour and any form of discrimination based on race, gender, religion, age, disability or political affiliation.
-Appropriate mechanisms are in place to support any contraventions of these rules.
+We prohibit forced, compulsory and underage labour and any form of discrimination based on age, race, gender, ethnic origin, nationality, religion, health, disability, marital status, sexual preference, political or philosophical opinions or trade union membership.
+Appropriate mechanisms are in place to minimise the potential for any contravention of these rules.

 Customers and suppliers

-Bodycote has no significant suppliers who are wholly dependent upon the Group's business.
+Bodycote has no significant suppliers who are wholly dependent upon the Group's business and has no significant suppliers on which the Group is dependent upon for a substantial part of its business.
 Suppliers are paid in line with contractual and legal obligations.

 We endeavour to respond quickly to changing customer demand, to identify emerging needs and to improve service availability and quality.
 We stay close to our current and potential customers, building long-term relationships.

 Bodycote seeks to play a positive role in the local communities in which it operates by providing employment opportunities, and building goodwill and a reputation as a good neighbour and employer.